ayonli/jsext/README.md

      * Marks the given data to be transferred instead of cloned to the worker thread.
      * Once transferred, the data is no longer available on the sending end.
      *
-     * Currently, only `ArrayBuffer` are guaranteed to be transferable across all supported
+     * Currently, only `ArrayBuffer` is guaranteed to be transferable across all supported
      * JavaScript runtimes.
      *
-     * Be aware, the transferable object can only be used as a parameter, return a transferable
+     * Be aware, the transferable object can only be used as a parameter and only works with
-     * object from the threaded function is not supported and will always be cloned.
+     * `worker_threads` adapter, return a transferable object from the threaded function is
+     * not supported at the moment and will always be cloned.
      *
      * NOTE: always prefer channel for transferring large amount of data in streaming fashion
      * than sending them as transferrable objects, it consumes less memory and does not transfer
-     * the ownership of the data.
+     * the ownership of the data, and supports `child_process` adapter as well.
      */
     export function transfer<T extends Transferable>(data: T): T;
 }